-Your new engine requires a period of break-in to allow mating surfaces of moving parts to wear in evenly.
-CAUTION:
+Your new engine requires a period of breaking to allow mating surfaces of moving parts to wear in evenly.

 Failure to follow the break-in procedure could result in reduced engine life or even severe engine damage.

 1. For the first hour of operation: